zeckhardt/WebCheckers/docs/DesignDoc.md

 >_![UI Tier Testing](test_img2.png)_

 ### Acceptance Testing
-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
+> _Currently all of the user stories have past the acceptance criteria.
+The only untested stories are those that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._
+>have not been developed yet.
+There was not instances of acceptance criteria failing._

 ### Unit Testing and Code Coverage
 > _Discuss your unit testing strategy.
 Report on the code coverage